swiftlang/swift-evolution/proposals/0202-random-unification.md

 ### Random Number Generator

-To kick this off, we will be discussing the rngs that each operating system will utilize.
+To kick this off, we will be discussing the RNGs that each operating system will utilize.
 We will make the default random generator cryptographically secure.
-This means on each operating system, the random api for Swift will produce a secure random number.
+This means on each operating system, the random API for Swift will produce a secure random number.
 In addition to being cryptographically secure, the default random generator will also be thread safe.
 It is also worth noting that if any of the following fail, particularly reading from /dev/urandom, then we produce a fatal error and abort the application.
 Reasons why I went with this approach in Alternatives Considered at the bottom of this proposal.

 #### Darwin Platform